 Netflix’s latest entry into original programming is more evidence they should stay in the business.
 Orange is the New Black is a unique series with a distinctive voice, an unusual milieu, and a remarkable cast of convincing, memorable characters.

 The show does touch on some broader commentary: the injustices of the prison system, the creepy power dynamics between the jailers and the inmates, and examinations of gender and racial politics in its stark setting.
 But where it succeeds most is as a platform for unusual female characters with distinctive, under-represented voices.
-For while Piper is clearly the entry character through which we learn the show’s world, the show seems less about her than the world itself, and how it impacts the many unfortunates who fall into its clutches.
-The cast is peppered with unforgettable characters, from recovering junkie Nicky (Natasha Lyonne) to loose cannon Suzanne “Crazy Eyes” Warren (Uzo Aduba) to troubled transgender woman Sophia (Laverne Cox), and on and on.
+While Piper is clearly the entry character through which we learn the show’s world, the show seems less about her than the world itself, and how it impacts the many unfortunates who fall into its clutches.
+The cast is peppered with unforgettable characters, from recovering junkie Nicky (Natasha Lyonne) to loose cannon Suzanne “Crazy Eyes” Warren (Uzo Aduba) to troubled transgender woman Sophia (Laverne Cox), and so forth.
 Their stories are tragic, but with inspiring moments of humor and friendship to them.
-And even once we see how they got where they are, we also see how the system seems designed to keep them there.
-And meanwhile Piper — self-absorbed and sarcastic, but outwardly harmless — finds the system working like an unforgiving mirror on all her worst traits, and transforming her into something almost unrecognizable.
+Even once we see how they got where they are, we also see how the system seems designed to keep them there.
+Meanwhile, Piper — self-absorbed and sarcastic, but outwardly harmless — finds the system working like an unforgiving mirror on all her worst traits, transforming her into something almost unrecognizable.